athomasq/athomasq.github.io/essays/investing-in-public.md

 ### Entry Valuations

-Angel investing in 2021 is all about navigating the tension between two opposing truths:
+Early-stage investing in 2021 is all about navigating the tension between two opposing truths:

 * value investing does not work in venture;
 * it's hard(er) to make money investing at high(er) valuations.